Over the past few years, there have been numerous reports about urging parents to take their children outdoors.

 7. Gross motor skills help young children interpret and assimilate information about their environment.
 Thus, messaging their grey cells and laying foundation of their brain development.

-9. Gross motor development is positively correlated with reading and writing skills.
+9. Gross motor development is positively correlated with reading and writing competence.

 10. Physical movement is the indispensable brain food.
 Engaging in physical activities provide your child’s brain with oxygen and glucose, which help brain to develop better and optimize its functions

-You cannot possibly imagine a child without these essential life skills, which lay the groundwork for other skills to develop.
+You cannot possibly imagine a child without these essential life skills, which lay the groundwork for other dexterities to develop.

-Now that you know why they really matter, let us understand what Gross Motor Skills really are and how we can neutralise their decline.
+Now that you know why they really matter, let us understand what Gross Motor abilities really are and how we can neutralise their decline.

 What are Gross Motor Skills?

-These skills require control over body parts to accomplish daily life activities.
-Gross motor skills are responsible for balance and coordination.
-Thus, they require coordination between the neurological system and muscles.
+These abilities require control over body parts to accomplish daily life activities and are responsible for balance and coordination.
+Thus, these skills require coordination between the neurological system and muscles.

 How Gross Motor Skills develop?